pluswerk/mail_logger/Readme.md

 ## Extension installation

 Just copy the files into the TYPO3 extension folder and activate it in the backend.
-Then add the TypoScript files in backend.
+Then add the TypoScript files to the backend.
 Now everything is ready and you can create your own mailing settings as TypoScript.

 ## 1. E-mail logging